 Western observers are watching for signs of concern or anger from the Soviet Union about the visit to Rumania by Chinese leader Hua Kuo-feng.

-Western observers are watching for signs of concern or anger from the Soviet Union about the visit to Rumania by Chinese leader Hua Kuo-feng.
+Background: Western observers are watching for signs of concern or anger from the Soviet Union about the visit to Rumania by Chinese leader Hua Kuo-feng.
 Chairman Hua arrived in Bucharest on Wednesday (16 August) to an enthusiastic welcome by tens of thousands of people.
 Rumanian officials were reported to be handling the visit arrangements with care to avoid giving offence to the Kremlin.
 But in his first main speech of his five-day stay, Chairman Hua made a thinly-veiled attack on the Soviet Union and observers say this could cause embarrassment for his Rumanian hosts.

 SYNOPSIS: On Wednesday evening, a few hours after his arrival, Chairman Hua was welcomed to a state banquet at the Presidential Palace in Bucharest by President Nicolae Ceausescu and his wife.
 The historic importance of the visit was shown by the willingness of both leaders to be widely photographed by the world's press.
 It is the first trip by a Chinese Party Chairman outside Asia in 20 years.
 And it comes at a time of continuing bitter Sino-Soviet relations, with Rumania being the only Soviet-Bloc country to enjoy friendly contact with Peking.